Antipsychotics explained

 - As an add-on to an antidepressant in depression that has been hard to treat.

 It is worth being clear about that last use.
-When someone sees an antipsychotic prescribed for depression, it is usually as a low-dose add-on to an antidepressant.
-It does not mean the diagnosis is psychosis.
+When someone sees an antipsychotic prescribed for depression, it is usually as a low-dose add-on to an antidepressant that has helped only partway.
+The dose used this way is well below a full antipsychotic dose.
+It does not mean the diagnosis has changed to psychosis.
+Adding an antipsychotic to boost an antidepressant is a recognized approach for depression that has not fully responded.

 What they have in common